Images © Arup / F2K

 ADPT buildings are configured within spatial systems designed around human proportions and spatial quality.

-Layouts, circulation and spatial dimensions can be optimized for comfort, orientation and usability across residential and working environments.
+Layouts, circulation and spatial dimensions are optimized for comfort, orientation and usability across residential and working environments, creating spaces that attract us naturally.

 Healthy indoor environments